lessleyH/Astro1_Moon/README.md

 *Origins of the Moon* is a game about the origins of the moon made for children.

+## How to play our game:
++ Download the zip file names `Download_Game.zip` from this repository:
++ Open the zip and click on the fail named `main` twice and the game should open :)
++ The file does take a while to load...Please be patient

 ## Learning Objectives of Our Game
 - Discuss basic facts about the moon
 - Recognize moon phases when viewing the moon
 - Understand the origin of moon craters
-- Learn about theories on how the moon was created
+- Learn a theory on how the moon was created
 - Walk through of the history of our moon

-## How to play our game:
-+ Download the zip file names `Download_Game.zip` from this repository:
-+ Open the zip and click on the fail named `main` twice and the game should open :)
-+ The file does take a while to load...Please be patient

 ## User Stories
 The following functionality is **completed**:
 + [X] Start Screen
++ [X] Menu Screen
 + [X] Giant Impact Hypothesis
 + [X] Spots of crater forming on the moon
 + [X] Earth Moon Systems